 Energy efficiency in our operations

-We aim to be net zero on emissions generated by our operations by 2050 or sooner, in step with society, as well as on emissions associated with the energy we need to power them.
+We aim to be net zero on emissions generated by our operations by 2050, as well as on emissions associated with the energy we need to power them.

 One of the metrics we use to measure our performance is energy intensity: the amount of energy consumed for every unit of output.

-The refinery energy intensity index increased from 96.1 in 2020 to 96.9 in 2021, in part due to the impact of Hurricane Ida in the USA.
+The refinery energy intensity index decreased from 96.9 in 2021 to 95.6 in 2022, in part due to higher utilisation rates, notably at the Shell Energy and Chemicals Park Singapore and Norco refinery in the USA.

-Chemical steam cracker energy intensity in 2021 was 18.1 gigajoules per tonne (GJ/tonne) of high-value chemical (HVC) production, down from 18.7 GJ/tonne HVC in 2020, in part due to good reliability and high utilisation at our Bukom chemical plant in Singapore and Deer Park in the USA.
+Chemical steam cracker energy intensity in 2022 was 19.3 gigajoules per tonne (GJ/tonne) of high-value chemical (HVC) production, up from 18.1 GJ/tonne HVC in 2021.
+The increase was in part due to economic under-utilisation and less demand across our sites.

-In 2021, the overall energy intensity for the production of oil and gas in our Upstream and Integrated Gas businesses (excluding liquefied natural gas and gas-to-liquids) remained relatively flat at 1.14, compared with 1.15 in 2020.
+In 2022, the overall energy intensity for the production of oil and gas in our Upstream and Integrated Gas businesses (excluding liquefied natural gas and gas-to-liquids) increased from 1.14 in 2021 to 1.19.